-Payments consist of two components: (i) in Xinjiang province, compensatory payments for cotton producers based on the difference between the government target and market prices for cotton multiplied by the amount of certified production sold; (ii) in nine cotton-producing province outside of Xinjaing, direct subsidies per tonne sold to cotton grinners.
+Estimated value of transfers consisting of two components (i) in Xinjiang province, compensatory payments for cotton producers based on a difference between the government target and market prices for cotton and on the amount of certified production sold; (ii) in nine cotton-producing province outside of Xinjaing, direct subsidies per tonne sold to cotton grinners.
 Based on interviews with Chinese experts, in 2014, 60% of funds were paid per unit of land (category C) and 40% per unit of cotton sold (category A2).
-Since 2015, payments are allocated as follows: 10% of the total paid per unit of land (in southern Xinjiang; category C) and 90% per unit of cotton sold (in the rest of Xinjiang; category A2).
-The programme sets an upper annual limit on the amount of cotton entitled to the subsidy in Xinjiang at 85% of the averaged certified national cotton production from 2012-14, which remains theoretical as Xinjiang still accounts for approximately 79% of production in 2017-19.
-Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance; interviews with Chinese experts.
+In 2015 and 2016, 10% of the total paid per unit of land (in southern Xinjiang; category C) and 90% per unit of cotton sold (in the rest of Xinjiang; category A2).